-The 12 Best Places To Visit In Kent (With Map)
+The Best Places To Visit In Kent (With Map) In 2023

-Kent fit the bill perfectly and we had a wonderful week exploring the main sights and attractions in Kent.
+Kent fit the bill perfectly and we had a wonderful week exploring the main sights and attractions on our days out in Kent.
+We have since been back a few times as there is so much to do in Kent.

-These are our favourites places to visit in Kent.
+These are our favourite places to visit in Kent.

 This post contains affiliate links.
 If you book something using these links, we may earn a small commission but this is at no extra cost to you.
 Please check individual websites for closures.